DiET-GS/DiET-GS/README.md

 ```

 📌 Note that we set the total iterations to 150000.
 However, DiET-GS usually converges to optimal performance between 40000-50000 iterations.

+The code for additional optimization of DiET-GS++ (Stage 2) will be released soon!

 ## Render